ainblockchain/bert-online/AIN.md

 ## How to get ready to use AIN Cloud Beta

-The payment in [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) is done based on AIN Ethereum Token (Token Symbol: *AIN*), so you need to prepare some account balance before getting started.
+The payment in [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) is based on AIN Ethereum Token (Token Symbol: *AIN*), so you need to prepare some account balance before getting started.
 Fortunately, AIN Cloud Beta provides welcome bonus for new users.
 Please refer to *AIN Cloud Beta Guide (coming soon)* for the details.
 In summary, 1) sign up on [`cloud.ainetwork.ai/`](https://cloud.ainetwork.ai/) and finish the email verification step to get sign-up bonus (~ 150 AIN) and 2) complete KYC process on [`cloud.ainetwork.ai/buyain`](https://cloud.ainetwork.ai/buyain) to get extra bonus (~ 150 AIN).